 What is Ulcerative Colitis

-Ulcerative colitis is a disease that causes inflammation
+Ulcerative colitis is a disease that affects around 120,000 people in the UK and causes inflammation

 of the large intestine - or colon.
-This is the last
+Symptoms

 vary in severity from pain and discomfort, through mucous